robinhood-unofficial/pyrh/docs/developers.rst

 ************
 * Python 3.7+ is required
 * |poetry|_ is used to manage package dependencies
+* To use poetry with pycharm, set your python interpreter to the your path found by running ``poetry env info``

 * |pre-commit|_ is used to manage the project's tooling and linting

    * |black|_